The Beano: World War Two, reaching million sales (1939–1945)

-Drastic changes occurred behind the scenes of The Beano during the Second World War: George Moonie and editing partner Ron Fraser left to join the Royal Marines and Air Force, respectively, both not returning until c.
+Drastic changes occurred behind the scenes of The Beano during the Second World War: George Moonie and editing partner Ron Fraser left to join the Royal Marines and Air Force respectively, both not returning until c.
 1946.
 Stuart Gilchrist became sole editor-in-chief after Moonie's other sub-editor Freddie Simpson became ill and resigned.
 Contact was also lost with Torelli Bros. so in-house creations of Tin-Can Tommy began from issue 69 by Sam Fair.
 Paper rationing caused the rest of Low's New Big Five to be cancelled (it stopped at three published, the third member being The Magic Comic (1939), which ended with 80 issues in 1941), and The Beano to fluctuate its page count instead of its usual 28.
-Eventually, The Beano became a fortnightly magazine until 23 July 1949.
+Eventually, The Beano became a fortnightly magazine (alternating with The Dandy comic) until 23 July 1949.

 Comic strips would encourage readers to help their parents and other adults with the war effort, and to be optimistic about the war's outcome.
 New comic strips mocked Mussolini and propagandist William Joyce, Lord Snooty and His Pals stories would be about the protagonists outsmarting the Axis leaders, and other stories would be about characters recycling paper.
 Big Eggo front covers were often about Eggo pranking servicemen during the Blitz, and Pansy Potter received a medal for single-handedly capturing a Nazi U-boat.
 Issue 192 would debut a 16-part prose story about a boy and his mother being evacuated to the United States and becoming the enemy of a Chicago gangster's widow.

 Issues published weekly every Tuesday in 1938, and when the magazine changed distribution to every two weeks, the day remained unchanged.
 From issue 366, the day changed to Friday until issue 375 which began the Thursday publication day schedule.